outings

 Future Trip Leaders

 Please contact the Outings chair if you would like to lead an outing.
-I will support you in writing up the trip description and getting the ball rolling.
-Give me as much lead time as possible – I put new outings in at the beginning of every week, but the monthly is published near the end of the previous month.
+They will support you in writing up the trip description and getting the ball rolling.
+Give them as much lead time as possible – they put new outings in at the beginning of every week, but the monthly is published near the end of the previous month.
 While many of us don’t like to bike or paddle when the weather is cool, hiking remains a wonderful option all year long.
 Send those cool weather hiking trip ideas to me.

 Fall/Spring Weather Outings